 Have customers leave you a review on your social media channels.

 Ask for testimonials to place on your website.

 When homebuyers are considering a purchase, they’re buying into a lifestyle

 If someone is interested in properties in Bondi Beach, they’re likely to be looking for an active lifestyle with good cafes

-For some, living in Bondi Beach means morning walks along the beach before work, an afternoon surf or Saturday brunch at their favourite local café.
+For some, living in Bondi Beach means morning walks along the beach before work, an afternoon surf, or Saturday brunch at their favorite local café.

 Editor's Note: This article was previously published and has been re-published for the benefit of our many new readers

 ALSO READ: Where is the property market heading?